EditB/100-days-of-code/r1-log.md

 ## R1D64 - 3/3/18
 - Still working through the Ruby on Rails tutorial.
 It's a pretty easy framework to use, and I've created a todoapp (I've already done a demo app previously).
 So now I'm gonna create a repository for it here and upload the first version (with a template home, about and help page).

+## R1D65 - 4/3/18
+- Continued with Ruby on Rails.
+Doing database work with sqlite (and Model).
+- Also started to read up on Delphi.
+Might download an evaluation copy, we'll see.